-The main stages of civil fraud and asset recovery in Guernsey reflect those in most other jurisdictions which have an adversarial system of litigation.
+The main stages of civil fraud and asset recovery in Guernsey reflect those in most other jurisdictions that have an adversarial system of litigation.

 Civil fraud and asset recovery proceedings can take a number of forms - from a substantive fraud action in the Guernsey courts, to applying for disclosure orders or a mirror injunction to assist foreign proceedings, to enforcing a foreign judgment/arbitral award against Guernsey assets.
-Each of those various actions will have their own procedure and considerations, and
+Each of those various actions will have their own procedure and considerations, and it is outside the scope of this text to deal with each scenario.
+Rather, the stages below relate to fraud proceedings commenced in the Guernsey courts, but many of those stages will also apply to the other possible forms of action.

-The first stage is pre-action, which is largely evidence gathering from available resources - both the information and documents held by the claimant and any other public available resources.
+The first stage is pre-action, which is largely evidence gathering from available resources - both the information and documents held by the claimant and any other publicly available resources.
 This is the collation of the necessary evidence required to either commence the substantive action or, at the very least, sufficient evidence in order to apply for pre-action disclosure orders.